 Your attitude will determine your direction.
 The most successful leaders are brilliant communicators, and it is their passion and enthusiasm for the vision that plays a crucial role in inspiring and motivating their teams.
 High-performance teams are predominantly more ‘pull’ than ‘push’ – and enthusiasm spreads through an organisation like wildfire.
 The first step towards creating energy in your team is to show energy yourself.

 Every individual is different.
 The secret to motivating employees is to know and understand the people you are inspiring.
 People want to know that their leaders understand their personal aspirations and drivers.
 You need to spend quality time with your employees.
 Employees want a leader that pays attention and genuinely cares about them as people.
-They are most inspired when they see their leader taking the time to get to know them as a team and personally, to ensure that they have their best interests at heart.
+They are most inspired when they see their leader taking the time to get to know them as a team.
+This is where the leader personally, ensures that they have their best interests at heart.

 By Darryl Cooke